 Tortoise use: Bouteloua barbata, B. trifida, and Bouteloua sp. were noted in anecdotal feeding observations of Mojave desert tortoises.

 Propogation, production, and cultivation: Recently, commercial venders advertised the availability of B. aristidoides (7 vendors), B. curtipendula 14 vendors), and B. eriopoda (3 vendors) among their supplies of seed (USDA-NRCS 2014).
-B. curtipendula was second only to Atriplex canescens in the number of vendors providing seeds, indicating how popular it is in restoration mixes.
-Most of the literature on the cultivation and use of Bouteloua spp. is dominated by B. curtipendula, followed by B. gracilis (not addressed because occurs above elevation commonly found in Mojave Desert), and B. eriopoda.Most of the information addresses these taxa outside the study region or at higher elevations and thus is not particularly useful for work in the Mojave Desert.
+Bouteloua curtipendula was second only to Atriplex canescens in the number of vendors providing seeds, indicating how popular it is in restoration mixes.
+Most of the literature on the cultivation and use of Bouteloua spp. is dominated by B. curtipendula, followed by B. gracilis (not addressed because occurs above elevations commonly found in Mojave Desert), and B. eriopoda.Most of the information addresses these taxa outside the study region or at higher elevations and thus is not particularly useful for work in the Mojave Desert.

 An experimental restoration incorporating B. aristidoides and B. barbata into a community plot design was established along the Hassayampa River, near Wickenburg, Arizona (Wolden and Stromberg 1997).
 After a year, plants established best when seeds were hoed into the surface in comparison with no seeding, seeding only, and seeding with hoeing and a mulch amendment.